mekane84/319-boys/README.md

 git commit --amend --reset-author
 ```
 if intellij opens vim window, type control-c or control-x and then type ":qa" and press enter

+# TODO LIST

+* improve some font sizes
+* flicker for scrolling?
+* work more on light / dark theme colors
+* some kind of animation for page load before presenting champion images?